elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Performance differences

-Performance and storage characteristics between wildcard and keyword will be different[4].
+Performance and storage characteristics between `wildcard` and `keyword` will be different[4].
 This difference will vary based deployment size and/or the amount of field data duplication.
-Fields that were previously indexed as keyword will switch to wildcard.
-With these fields now indexed as wildcard, users will be querying fields that are indexed as keyword in some indices and as wildcard in others.
+Fields that were previously indexed as `keyword` will switch to `wildcard`.
+With these fields now indexed as `wildcard`, users will query fields that are indexed as keyword in some indices and as wildcard in others.
 Any possible indexing or querying differences need to be understood and captured.

 Indexing and query performance characteristics of both types were explored.
 The observations were [noted](#comparison-with-keyword) earlier in this proposal.
 However, after additional benchmarking, the increases in storage costs and decreasing in index performance were found to be significant enough that we need to revisit our approach.